tailcallhq/tailcallhq.github.io/docs/contributors/guidelines.md

 1. **Star the Repository:** If you find this project useful, please give it a star on GitHub.
 This helps increase its visibility and encourages more people to contribute.
 2. **Tweet About Your Contribution:** Share your contributions and experiences with the wider community on Twitter.
 Use the hashtag `#TailcallContributor` and tag `@tailcallhq` to let us know!

-## Community

-1. **Be Respectful:** Please remember that this is an open-source project and the community is welcoming and respectful to all members.

 ## Final Words

-Thank you for contributing!
-Your efforts help improve the application for everyone.
+Please keep in mind that this project thrives through open-source collaboration, and we pride ourselves on maintaining a community that is inclusive and respectful to all participants.
+Thank you for your contribution!
+Your dedication helps enhance the application for all users.